hemihydrate/blog/01-process.md

 I told about DIY HRT, wrote down the kinds and current dosages, and they said a blood test will be arranged right away.
-The whole talk was really good.
+The whole talk went really well.
 I felt comfortable throughout it, and happy after.
 Then I sat and waited for another person to call me (by my new name this time!) for a blood test.
 It was fairly quick, no pain, no faint.